 Options for prevention and correction

-In the last dozen years, a number of well researched studies have shown that there are interventions that can be used to reduce the progression in short-sightedness and therefore the severity of the final level of myopia.
+Professionally researched studies have shown that there are interventions that can be used to reduce the progression in short-sightedness, and therefore the severity of the final level of myopia.

 The chances of a child becoming myopic are reduced by approximately 30% if the child spends more than 14 daytime hours a week outdoors.(6) Close work should be held at a greater distance than 30 cm and children should take regular breaks from near tasks out of school.(7)

-Atropine (not yet commercially available in all countries) has been shown to significantly control myopia progression when administered at 0.01%.
+Atropine has been shown to significantly control myopia progression when administered at 0.01%.
 Unfortunately the drug is not without side effects and at present, is not available yet in the UK, except as part of research trials.(8)

 In March 2021, MiyoSmart became available in UK.
 These spectacle lenses use DIMS technology (Defocus Incorporated Multiple Segments) to reduce the peripheral retinal drive for increasing myopia.
-Research shows these lenses reduce myopia progression by 52%.(9) There is some evidence that for certain progressing myopes (with a condition called esophoria and accommodative lag), spectacles with bifocal or progressive lenses can reduce the progression of myopia by 38–47%.8
+Research shows these lenses reduce myopia progression by 52%.(9) There is some evidence that for certain progressing myopes (with a condition called esophoria and accommodative lag), spectacles with bifocal or progressive lenses can reduce the progression of myopia by 38–47%.(10)

-Although it is intuitive to think it, the evidence for undercorrecting a child’s myopia (i.e. giving a lower prescription than they theoretically need) actually indicates that the myopia progression increases.13 This is therefore not recommended as an evidence-based treatment.
+Although it is intuitive to think it, the evidence for under correcting a child’s myopia (i.e. giving a lower prescription than they theoretically need) actually indicates that the myopia progression increases.(11)

-Soft multifocal lenses have been shown to significantly slow the progression of myopia.11 The MiSight Dual Focus 1 Day contact lens has been shown to reduce the progression of myopia by an average of 59% over three years in 8 to 16 year olds.(13, 14).
+Soft multifocal lenses have been shown to significantly slow the progression of myopia.(12) The MiSight Dual Focus 1 Day contact lens has been shown to reduce the progression of myopia by an average of 59% over three years in 8 to 16 year olds.(13, 14).
 These lenses can also be worn alongside the MiyoSmart spectacle lenses, reducing the pressure on the child to wear contact lenses at all times.
 Ethnicity not a factor in MiSight effectiveness.(14) Click here to download more information about the MiSight 1 Day Contact Lens.

 Of course, wearing contact lenses can pose challenges for paediatric patients, and each youngster’s ability to maintain proper hygiene and compliance habits must be thoughtfully assessed.

-8 Yang Z, Lan W, Ge J, Liu W, Chen X, Chen L, et al. The effectiveness of progressive addition lenses on the progression of myopia in Chinese children.
-Ophthal Physiol Opt.
-2009;29:41-48.
+- Yang Z, Lan W, Ge J, Liu W, Chen X, Chen L, et al. The effectiveness of progressive addition lenses on the progression of myopia in Chinese children.
+Ophthalmic Physiol Opt.
+2009;29(1):41-8.